 Travel out of Denver International and return to Denver International in most cases.
 Weather and timing of airline travel may affect your trip.
 Please be flexible.

 Conveniently, any routes that go by Boulder Municipal Airport (KBDU) allow us to overnight for free and usually park your plane in a box hangar.
 This allows me to comfortably secure the plane and launch first thing the next morning without worrying about other logistics.
 KBDU is a good halfway stop before or after crossing The Continental Divide and allows for pausing a trip due to weather or other scheduling concerns.

-I need to be a named insured on your insurance policy and receive proof of the status of the insurance before I fly.
+The pilot ferrying your plane needs to be a additionally insured on your insurance policy and receive proof of the status of the insurance before he can fly.
 Named Pilot or meeting open pilot requirements does not provide sufficient protection for us.